 - a pacifier, just in case

 You might also add little gifts for older siblings, or maybe a new “big brother or sister” t-shirt for the big birth day.
 This is pretty much it.

 4. Give yourself a reality check.

 Even if you’re a pro at caring for a newborn, it’s easy to forget those early weeks and months.
 I just skimmed through a baby care book and was reminded of so many things I’ve forgotten from my first two.

-Admitting the reality heading your way will help lesson the blow… a little.
-Remember?
+Admitting the reality heading your way will help lessen the blow… a little.
+Remember:

 • Sometimes you’ll nurse every two hours for a baby that takes an hour each feeding.
-You do the math of what your day will be like.
+You do that math of what your day will be like.

 • Newborn poop goes everywhere.

-• Breastfeeding hurts, even when you’ve done it many times.
+• Breastfeeding hurts at first, even when you’ve done it many times.

-• It’ll hurt to cough, sneeze, or laugh for quite a while.
+• It’ll hurt to cough, sneeze, or laugh for a while.

-It’s still worth it, of course, and there are so many great things about the early stages (they sleep anywhere, they require only the basic care, and they’re so darn cute when they’re that tiny).
+It’s still worth it, of course, and there are so many great things about the early stages (they sleep anywhere, they require only the basic care, and they’re cute even when they’re tiny aliens).
 But it’s good to give yourself a refresher course in Newborns 101: a Reminder.

 5. Take care of yourself.

-You’re not feeling at your best right now, so do a little something to perk you up.
+You’re not feeling at your best right now, so do a little something for a perk-up.
 Go get a great haircut.
 Enjoy a pedicure.
 Buy a cute nursing nightgown for those first few days.
 Get some fresh air with a daily walk.
 Check out a good book at the library.
 Drink lots of water.

 6. Go on dates.